Benefits of Baby Massage & Touch

 One of the most important experiences for your baby to have happy development is your loving touch.
 Research reveals that routine touch and massage by a parent or loving caregiver are critical to a baby’s growth, communication and learning.

-Bonding and Other Benefits of Baby Massage
+11 Benefits of Baby Massage

 - Soothe your baby and reduce his crying